 International stocks are on sale

 Valuations matter.
 There is evidence that stocks trading at a discount average higher long-term returns in future periods than those selling at a premium.
 But the key phrase here is long term, because there is almost no correlation between valuations and short-term returns.

 This may not help those trying to time the market, but it's great news for investors looking to hold onto non-U.S. assets for the long haul.
 In nearly every sector, there are comparable non-U.S. companies trading at lower valuations than their American-domiciled counterparts.
 Unicredit and Samsung are just two examples.

 Companies overseas often trade at a discount due to political or economic issues in their home countries, even if these factors don’t directly affect the business itself.
 Over the long term, company fundamentals, not geopolitical turmoil or a company’s address, drive stock returns.

-Rob Lovelace is an equity portfolio manager as well as vice chairman of Capital Group and president of Capital Research and Management Company, Inc. He is a portfolio manager of Capital Group Canadian Focused Equity FundTM (Canada).
-Rob has 33 years of investment experience and is a CFA charterholder.
+Rob Lovelace is vice chairman of Capital Group, president of Capital Research and Management Company, and serves on the Capital Group Management Committee.
+He has 34 years of investment experience, all with Capital.
+He holds a bachelor's in geology from Princeton and is a CFA charterholder.

-David Polak is the investment director for Capital Group's global equity services.
-He has 35 years of investment industry experience.
-Earlier in his career at Capital, David was a research portfolio coordinator for several global equity portfolios.
-He holds a bachelor’s in economics from University College London.
+David Polak leads the investment specialist team representing Capital Group's global equity services.
+He has 35 years of industry experience and holds a bachelor's degree in economics from University College London.